samet404/samet404/README.md

 # ✨ Hello!

 I'm an 18 yo self-taught full-stack web and native android developer from Turkey.
-I love build efficient and problem solving applications.
+I'm having fun building problem solving, performant and secure applications.
 Always like to learn new things and improve myself.
 You can talk to me if you want.

 ## My other accounts: